nakshatraraghav/sentimetric/README.md

 ### Set Up Redis

-The Phonetisme API uses Redis for rate limiting.
+The Sentrimetric API uses Redis for rate limiting.
 You can also use Docker to run a Redis container:

 1. Install Docker: [Docker Installation Guide](https://docs.docker.com/get-docker/).
 2. Run the Redis container: